 Dr. Janet Elliott is a clinical psychologist licensed in the state of Alaska.
 She earned her undergraduate degree locally at Alaska Pacific University.
 She went on to earn her masters and doctoral degrees in psychology in Berkeley, California at The Wright Institute.
 Dr. Elliott has practiced in both California and Alaska.

 A long time resident of Alaska, Dr. Elliott has returned to Alaska and joined Drs.
 Clark and Lee’s team at Anchorage Bariatrics.
 The focus for this professional group is to assist individuals in attaining their goals of weight loss and optimum health.

 Dr. Elliott believes that all human beings, regardless of their past experiences, have an innate drive toward health and wholeness.
 She works collaboratively with her clients to assist them toward their goals; always foregrounding and building on the client’s knowledge of themselves.

 Pastimes of Dr. Elliott include creating art, both written and mixed media on canvas.
 She is also an avid reader and lifelong learner.

-Erika Van Calcar, Clinical Dietitian
+Erika Van Calcar, MS, RDN, LD, Registered Dietitian

 Erika Van Calcar was born and raised in Port Angeles, Washington, where she grew up hiking in the Olympic Mountains.
 After becoming a dietitian in 2003, she worked in her new field in a variety of capacities, including at a community hospital, with an organization that provided services to prenatal and postpartum women and their families, for her own business and as a caregiver in a group home for developmentally disabled adults.
 She has lived in Alaska for three years and most recently worked with children at a behavioral health hospital.